 What is an abdominal aortic aneurysm?

-What causes an abdominal aortic aneurysm to form?
+What causes an abdominal aortic aneurysm?

 High blood pressure

-Connective tissue disorders such as Marfan syndrome, Ehlers-Danlos syndrome, Turner's syndrome, and polycystic kidney disease
+Connective tissue disorders, such as Marfan syndrome, Ehlers-Danlos syndrome, Turner's syndrome, and polycystic kidney disease

 Inflammation of the temporal arteries and other arteries in the head and neck

-Infection such as syphilis, salmonella, or staphylococcus (rare)
+Infection, such as syphilis, salmonella, or staphylococcus (rare)

-What are the symptoms of abdominal aortic aneurysms?
+What are the symptoms of an abdominal aortic aneurysm?

-Magnetic resonance imaging (MRI).
-This test uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within the body.
+MRI.
+This test uses a combination of large magnets, radiofrequencies, and a computer to make detailed images of organs and structures within the body.

 Chest X-ray.
 This test uses invisible electromagnetic energy beams to make images of internal tissues, bones, and organs onto film.